Mr. Tushaar Gautam, CEO – Indian Businesses, Sheela Foam Ltd.

 Q If there is one thing that we need to preserve from our legacy – from the first-gen leaders and pioneers of the industry- what should that be?

-Our forefathers have strived hard to streamline business practices that are not only ethical inside the immediate industry but also to the larger realm of consumers and general public.
+Our forefathers have strived hard to streamline business practices that are not only ethical inside the immediate industry but also to the larger realm of consumers and the general public.
 We must preserve that at all costs.
 Then there’s always been sustained enthusiasm regarding healthy competition and good relationships inside the industry.
 Even during the trying times of the pandemic, these qualities prevailed.

 Q Are we ready for understanding the complexity and demands of the next-gen customer?

-An elevated degree of self-awareness about needs and habits also seem to be evident, and so is the shift in attitude from “casual buying” to “experiential buying”.
+An elevated degree of self-awareness about needs and habits also seems to be evident, and so is the shift in attitude from “casual buying” to “experiential buying”.
 While the mattress industry had already invested heavily to set product advantage and innovation standards, it is only now that an increasing number of consumers are readily assimilating these advancements.

 Q Does India have what it takes – in backward integration, supply chain strengths, indigenous self-sufficiency, aspirational bravery – to be on the global map?